gSchool/warmups/parsing-http/README.md

 This class must:

-* Take a string when it is initialized
+* Take a string when it is initialized.
+This string is a valid HTTP response.
+Examples below.
 * Have a `headers` method that returns a hash of headers, where the strings are keys
 * Have a `body` method that returns the entire body (and nothing else)
 * Have a `status_code` method that returns an integer representing the status code